- Menu

 The outside curve on the upper slope was retained using a 42m timber piled wall lined with Armourflow Panel Drain.
 Armourflow allowed the wall to be built within the tight space between the road and the upper slope, removing the need for drainage aggregate.

-A 36m long, stepped MagnumStone Gravity Wall using the large extenders was designed to follow the tight curve of the road and rise to meet the contour of the surrounding land.
+HD Geo designed a very innovative solution, consisting of a 36m long stepped MagnumStone Gravity Wall using the large extenders was designed to follow the tight curve of the road and rise to meet the contour of the surrounding land.
 Retained to a maximum height of 7.2m, the entire wall rose a total of 10m as it followed the curve of the road.
 To create the desired angle of batter, the wall was stepped back every second lift, with the front of the MagnumStone blocks resting on the back of the block below.
 While the lugs of each bottom layer of blocks sat within the hollow core of the block below, the lugs of each second lift would be pressed firmly against the back edge of the lower block.
 110mm subsoil drains would be placed within the hollow core of the bottom layer of blocks as it stepped down the slope.
 Drainage aggregate would then be placed within the hollow core, with a 100mm 10MPa concrete infill sealing off the top of each exposed step.

 INSTALLATION